datapointchris/markdown-toc.nvim/README.md

   Behavior:
   - Preview mirrors exactly what will be inserted at the current cursor position (partial vs full).
   - Insertion always wraps the ToC in fences and records any selected `min`/`max` bounds in the fences.
-  - If Telescope is not available, this command is a no-op.
+  - If neither Snacks.picker nor Telescope is available, a warning will be shown.

 - `Mtoc debug`
   Inserts a debug listing of detected headings at cursor position using current configuration,